Neilfoster/eco-commerce/README.md

 ## Testing
 Testing is done using the Django testing framework, continuously integrated by Travis.
-There is also an extensive list of manual tests, which are included in the TDD folder in the repo.
+There is also an extensive list of manual tests, which are included in the testing.txt folder in the repo.

 ## Acknowledgements